No Left Turn Unstoned in La Honda

 Everyone other than the preoccupied Thompson appeared to find it uproariously funny when I scribbled this down.
 Thanking him, I stepped back into the dark parking lot and the bus doors swished closed behind me.

-I’d been on the bus.
-Granted it was a replica of the bus.
-And it was 1991.
-But in the immortal words of Kurt Cobain, “Oh well, whatever, never mind.”
+I’d been on the bus with Kesey, Babbs, and Thompson.
+Granted it was a replica bus and they kicked me off in under a minute, but in the immortal words of Kurt Cobain, “Oh well, whatever, never mind.”

 The Scene of the Crime